yonywain/earth-Quake-Mag/ML_Project_03.md

 ![](ML_Project_03_files/figure-html/ROC-1.png)<!-- -->

 This graph shows the clear inferiority of the KNN model in relation to the other models (despite its relative high F-measure).
-Not only that, but this model also found to be worse than a total random model (described in the literature as the diagonal line connecting between 0,0 and 1,1 points).Also worth noting is the similarity between the other 3 models in the higher range of the false positive rate and their divergence in the lower range.
+Not only that, but this model also found to be worse than a total random model (described in the literature as the diagonal line connecting between 0,0 and 1,1 points).
+Also worth noting is the similarity between the other 3 models in the higher range of the false positive rate and their divergence in the lower range.
 Taking into account all evaluation measures, the conclusion regarding the best fitted model for the task in question is to use the decision tree model.

 ## Implementation plan and further examination